alirawashdeh/spotify-playlist-editor/README.md

 ![ScreenShot](screenshots.png)

 ### But why?
-Currently, the Android Spotify app doesn't allow you reorder tracks in your playlists - this must be carried out on the desktop application or iOS app.
+When this app was created, the Android Spotify app didn't provide a feature for users to reorder tracks in their playlists - it needed to be carried out on the desktop application or iOS app.
+As of mid-2018, the feature was finally added to the Android app.

 ## Configuration